How to Create Wireframe with Google Docs

 Step 1: Create a Project

 First, create a new project from scratch or using one of the many demo wireframes available.
-Click "Create New Project";, name it, choose a device class, and select a specific device to open the corresponding canvas.
+Click "Create > Prototype".
+Choose a specific device to open the corresponding canvas.

 By following the steps shown above, you can wireframe Google Map applications or web pages in an efficient manner compared to the Google Docs wireframe method.
 You can also add your customized widgets to the Master asset library, use dynamic widgets that can be controlled at the individual level instead of at the screen level, and do a lot more.
 Wireframing is simple, designing is efficient, and prototyping is functionally superb with Wondershare Mockitt.